ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

 ### by [Arjen Poutsma](https://twitter.com/poutsma){:target="_blank"}

-This talk is a follow up of a talk that Arjen Poutsma has been giving a few years now, called 'New in Spring 5: Functional Web Framework'.
+This talk is a follow-up of a talk that Arjen Poutsma has been giving a few years now, called 'New in Spring 5: Functional Web Framework'.
 In the talk he goes more in depth in some of the features that are offered by the framework.

 # What is it?

 The Spring functional web framework (called WebFlux.fn) is an alternative to the annotational style web framework, Web MVC.
-It was introduced in Spring 5.0 and for spring 5.1 they did some refinements in the api after feedback from developers.
+It was introduced in Spring 5.0 and for spring 5.1 they did some refinements in the API after feedback from developers.

 # Design goals

 The WebFlux.fn framework had three main goals.

 The first one was to create a web framework with a functional style.
-By this they mean that they wanted to leverage the new functional concepts introduced in Java 8, like Function and Stream.
+By this they mean that they wanted to leverage the new functional concepts introduced in Java 8, like `Function` and `Stream`.

-The second goal was to make the framework fully reactive by using the functionality from Reactor.
+The second goal was to make the framework fully reactive by using the functionality from [Reactor](https://projectreactor.io){:target="_blank"}.

 The third goal was to act more like a library and less like a framework.
 The reason for this is that many people don't like the "automagic" things the Web MVC (annotational style) framework does.